Racism in early American film: Native Americans

-During the silent film era, Native Indian characters did not talk much; when synchronized sound made its way into the theaters in the thirties, the distortion took a different magnitude.
+During the silent film era, Native American characters did not talk much; when synchronized sound made its way into the theaters in the thirties, the distortion took a different magnitude.
 The characters spoke an alien-sounding language that often was not a genuine Native language, therefore excluding Natives from the audience and increasing their misrepresentation.
-Their English dialogue was sometimes shot spoken backwards and later printed in reverse so that a new artificial “Indian” language was heard.
+Their English dialogue was sometimes shot spoken backwards and later printed in reverse so that a new artificial "Indian" language was heard.

-Throughout the early 1900s, many films that perpetuate stereotypes about Native Americans were made, in particular, the stereotype of the "Noble Savage".
+Throughout the early 1900s, many films that perpetuated stereotypes about Native Americans were made, in particular, the stereotype of the "Noble Savage".

 The vanishing Indian trope that radiates through the dominant discourse, peaking in the early 20th century, is a white American construction that laid the ground for the reinforcement of the Indian enemy image and erasure of the good Indian stereotype.
 Although the demographic growth that started in the 1930s proved otherwise, the Western culture and Indian stereotypes steeped deep in the American consciousness to the point of obliteration of Native identity.

-Another striking example of the mechanism explored above would be King Vidor’s Northwest Passage (1940), a work used in the wake of the United States' involvement in World War II by the National Education Association to teach children the necessity of engaging in a fight for freedom.
+Another striking example of the mechanism explored above would be King Vidor's Northwest Passage (1940), a work used in the wake of the United States' involvement in World War II by the National Education Association to teach children the necessity of engaging in a fight for freedom.
 Taking place in 1759 in the time of the French and Indian War, the film is a vivid testimony to the historical moment during which it was produced.
 The climate was indeed comparable to the 1910s and the War raging in Europe probably played a large part in the nationalist perspective the movie displays.
-But the use of such a film as an educational ideological tool implicitly made the Natives an analogy to being the enemy.
+However the use of such a film as an educational ideological tool implicitly made the Natives an analogy to being the enemy.
 In this context, the Natives could only be depicted as outright antagonists.
-In Imagined Communities (1983), Benedict Anderson shows that “nation-ness” is but a cultural artefact that commands "profound emotional legitimacy" and establishes boundaries, new frontiers, "beyond which lie other nations".
+In Imagined Communities (1983), Benedict Anderson shows that "nation-ness" is but a cultural artefact that commands "profound emotional legitimacy" and establishes boundaries, new frontiers, "beyond which lie other nations".
 The Natives, and the "savage" archetype in particular, would then correlate with the enemy abroad, both of them being delineated outside the realm of nationality.

 The effects of this bias have affected the recent portrayals as well.